-Graduates with a Health and Exercise Science concentration in Movement Science will have the knowledge, skills, and abilities required for employment in fitness and wellness environments, strength and conditioning centers, and related career environments upon graduation.
+Graduates will also have the knowledge, skills, and abilities required for employment in fitness and wellness environments, strength and conditioning centers, and related career environments upon graduation.
 With this degree, graduates have the skills to work with clients of all ages and fitness levels, including athletes, children, adults, and the elderly.
 Career options include, but are not limited to:

-- Personal Trainer/Health & Fitness Specialist
+- Health & Fitness Specialist

 - Inclusive Fitness Trainer

-- Cancer Exercise Trainer

 - Physical Activity in Public Health Specialist

 - Exercise Test Technologist

-- Group Exercise Instructor

 - Strength and Conditioning Specialist/Coach

 - Health and Fitness Director

-- Clinical Researcher

 - Laboratory Technician

 - Research Assistant

 - Movement Analyst

-- Research Scientist